Graduate Catalog 2023-2024

 Privacy of Information Act

-Under the Provisions of the Family Educational Rights and Privacy Act of 1974, each West Georgia student (past or present) has the right of access to all educational information and data maintained on him or her by the University of West Georgia.
+Under the Provisions of the Family Educational Rights and Privacy Act of 1974, each West Georgia student (past or present) has the right of access to all educational information and data maintained on them by the University of West Georgia.

 How to Find Information Related to Academic Programs and Courses

 This catalog includes directional tools customarily included in such publications.
-The Table of Contents, the Index to Course Listings, the general Index, and the Index of Abbreviations (inside back cover) are all essential tools for anyone using the catalog.
+The Table of Contents and the General Index are all essential tools for anyone using the catalog.
 By turning to these sections, readers can find information related to the structure, policies, and procedures that govern the University’s operations as well as information about programs the University offers.
 This section supplements those listed above by providing directions in finding and interpreting information related to academic programs, academic departments, and courses.

 Colleges & Schools